kubevirt/community/membership_policy.md

   * Mentor contributors and reviewers
   * May approve contributions for acceptance

+## SIG Chair

+### Requirements

+* contributor
+* advanced knowledge in SIG subject

+### Responsibilities and privileges

+* is an organizer and facilitator
+* operates the SIG
+* communicates and coordinates with other SIGs, and the broader community
+* may claim approver rights in scope

+## SIG Subproject Lead

+### Requirements

+* contributor
+* advanced knowledge in subproject scope

+### Responsibilities and privileges

+* leads within subproject scope
+* is an active reviewer
+* may claim approver rights in scope

+## WG Chair

+### Requirements

+* contributor
+* advanced knowledge in WG scope

+### Responsibilities and privileges

+* is an organizer and facilitator
+* gives updates to respective sponsoring SIG Chairs

 ## Inactive members

 [_Members are continuously active contributors in the community._](#member)